When a solid body is moved through a fluid (gas or liquid), the

 Motion of the Air

-Drag is associated with the movement of the
+Lift and drag are associated with the movement of the

 velocity of the air.